WilsonBillkia/bane/README.md

 * In no way endorses Christopher Nolan

 ## Design Considerations:
-* Work within current ISO 27001 standards for Info Sec Manamenet.
+* Work within current ISO 27001 standards for Info Sec Management.
 * Consistency with Phase One of the ChainLink project (high reliance on per host security, and no recourse to enclaving)
 * Lightweight - enables provisioning of Internet of Things / bare metal devices, providing greater opportunity for innovative Oracles
 * Automate implementation of US DoD standards.